mnorman9536/CSC270-work/README.md

 This analysis can be executed by running any of the ```scripts/ngrams_.sc``` files in the ```$ sbt console```.

 # Acknowledgments
 Special thanks to Dr. Christopher Blackwell for writing many of the scripts and for providing many of the libraries used throughout our project.
-Additionally I would like to thank Will Blackwell for assisting with debugging and for his assistance with character validation.
+Additionally I would like to thank Will Blackwell for assisting with debugging and for his help with character validation.